Categories

 If you have chosen a predefined template from the list, the name will appear in this box.
 If you started from scratch and have not already save your new template, its name is displayed as Custom Template.

 Below the edit area, you will see the final result of the selected tokens.
-So you can see at a glance how your currently selected tokens will affect the final file or folder name.
+This allows you to quickly preview how your currently selected tokens will impact the final file or folder name.

-Daminion offers a wide variety of tokens for creating different renaming conventions.
-These tokens are sorted into groups that are identified by the buttons in this box.
-Click on these buttons to open submenus with different sets of tokens.
+Daminion provides a wide variety of tokens for creating various renaming conventions.
+These tokens are categorized into groups, which are identified by the buttons in this box.
+Click on these buttons to access submenus containing different sets of tokens.

 Hover the mouse pointer over the tokens to reveal a pop-up description of the specific token.
 This will help you find the right token for your particular naming convention.